ctm/mb2-doc/README.md

 If you put a number inside the text-box at the bottom of the `Call` column, you will call any action up to and including that number of chips.
-If the action to you is more than that number, you will have to choose a different option.
+If the action to you is more than that number, you will fold.

 #### Bet